 Every golfer has had the experience of duffing a shot – driving the ball straight into a water hazard – and, having incurred a penalty stroke, hitting a perfect drive straight down the middle of the fairway at the second attempt.
-This has given rise to the golfing adage: Confucius say hit second shot first!
-In similar vein, Parliament has produced a horrendous piece of copyright legislation, but has now been given a second chance to get it right, without incurring any penalty.
+This has given rise to the golfing adage: Confucius says hit second shot first!
+In a similar vein, Parliament has produced a horrendous piece of copyright legislation, but has now been given a second chance to get it right, without incurring any penalty.
 Will it take up and optimize this break, that is the question?
 Time will tell.

 THE ESSENCE OF COPYRIGHT

 Copyright is a statute-based body of law, which provides creators of written and other works with the power to exercise control over the commercial exploitation of their works.
 The rationale is to place authors in a position to derive material benefits from the fruits of their labours in creating original works, thus providing them with a means for deriving income and incentivizing them to create more and better works for the benefit of all.
-In practice this is commonly achieved by enabling authors to charge royalties for the commercial exploitation of their works.
+In practice, this is commonly achieved by enabling authors to charge royalties for the commercial exploitation of their works.

 However, this power of authors has the potential to inhibit the general availability of works, which can be contrary to the public good in some circumstances.
 It is thus necessary to weigh up the private rights of authors (bearing in mind the purpose of copyright) against the public interest.
 The outcome is that copyright legislation places limitations on the exclusive right of authors in certain defined circumstances in which it is deemed that the public interest outweighs the merits of the right of authors.

-This copyright regime is recognized, approved world-wide, and regulated in various international treaties, the most important of which are the Berne Convention for the Protection of Literary and Artistic Works (the Berne Convention), a World Intellectual Property Organization (WIPO – an agency of the United Nations) instrument, and the Agreement on Trade-Related Aspects of Intellectual Property Right (TRIPS), an instrument of the World Trade Organization (WTO).
+This copyright regime is recognized, approved worldwide, and regulated in various international treaties, the most important of which are the Berne Convention for the Protection of Literary and Artistic Works (the Berne Convention), a World Intellectual Property Organization (WIPO – an agency of the United Nations) instrument, and the Agreement on Trade-Related Aspects of Intellectual Property Right (TRIPS), an instrument of the World Trade Organization (WTO).
 South Africa is a party to both these international treaties and is bound by them.

 THE COPYRIGHT ACT

 The law of copyright in South Africa is regulated by the Copyright Act, 1978.
 It has been amended substantively nine times since 1978, with the most recent amendment being that of 2002.
-The Act, which was strongly based on the British Copyright Act of 1956, is in conformity with the Berne Convention (often repeating the Convention’s exact wording) andTRIPS.
+The Act, which was strongly based on the British Copyright Act of 1956, is in conformity with the Berne Convention (often repeating the Convention’s exact wording) and TRIPS.

 The Act was good, sound copyright law at the time, and for several decades thereafter.
 However, it has now become outdated, particularly in its ability to deal properly with electronic works and digital communications.
 It has fallen way behind the laws of peer countries like Australia and Canada.
 It requires substantial judicious amendment, or perhaps even to be replaced in its entirety by a new state of the art Act.